12 April 2016

 Built perhaps sometime between the mid and late seventies, the small neighborhood shopping complex was rather basic in design.
 Its corridor formed somewhat of a racetrack, with an island of stores in the center of the facility.
 Through its early years, it never really emerged as a popular choice in shopping, especially amongst heavy nearby competition.
 But then in the mid-80s, it all of a sudden became the place to be seen.

-L- A scene from Muldin’s famed Timepiece Department.
-R- Muldin’s entrance into the mall.
+1- A scene from Muldin’s famed Timepiece Department.
+2- Muldin’s entrance into the mall.

-Anchoring the facility was Muldin’s Department Store, with their overwhelming selection of elaborate timepieces amongst their claim to fame.
+Anchoring the facility was Muldin’s Department Store, with their overwhelming selection of elaborate timepieces amongst their claims to fame.
 Other popular spots were Rainbow Toys, Gary’s Shoes and Accessories and the Newmarket Cinemas.
-The mall seemed to find its niche in the community until late in 1987 when the larger and more strategically located Lakeside Mall opened in the next town.
+The mall seemed to find its niche in the community until late in 1987 when the larger and more strategically located Lakeside Mall opened nearby.
 Newmarket immediately felt the pinch of competition.

-A happy shopper displaying the Lakeside Mall logo.
+A happy shopper displaying the logo for new competitor Lakeside Mall.

-L- A student from nearby Polk High School walks past the mall’s new logo.
-R- A view outside the Newmarket Cinema, with excited patrons waiting in line to see “Rudy.”
+1- Newmarket Mall’s new logo after their only known renovation.
+2- A view outside the Newmarket Cinema, with excited patrons waiting in line to see Rudy.

-TL- People gather in the popular mall.
-TR- An eighties style seating area near the food court.
-BL- Rainbow Toys shines brightly in the dark corridors.
-BR- The documentary A Day in the Life of a Shoe Salesman as it was being filmed.
+1- Shoppers gather in the popular mall.
+2- An eighties style seating area near the food court.
+3- Rainbow Toys shines brightly in the dark corridors.
+4- The documentary A Day in the Life of a Shoe Salesman as it was being filmed.

 29 March 2016